MITA-Governance-Board/medicaid-provider-cred-mgmt-fsh/input/pagecontent/index.md

 1. **Profiles and Extensions**: FHIR profiles tailored for Medicaid provider credentialing
 2. **Value Sets**: Standardized code systems for consistent data representation
 3. **Implementation Guidance**: Detailed guidance for system implementation
-4. **Examples**: Real-world examples demonstrating proper usage
-5. **Testing Framework**: Validation and testing approaches

-## Getting Started

-To begin implementation:
-1. Review the [Background](background.html) section for foundational concepts
-2. Examine the [Profiles](profiles.html) for technical specifications
-3. Study the [Examples](examples.html) for practical implementation patterns
-4. Consult the [Implementation Guidance](implementation-guidance.html) for detailed implementation support

-## Feedback and Support

-This IG is a living document that will evolve based on implementer feedback and changing requirements.
-For questions, suggestions, or issues, please contact the HL7 Financial Management Work Group.

----

-*This Implementation Guide is published under the Creative Commons "No Rights Reserved" (CC0) license.*